gitlabhq/gitlab-runner/docs/executors/virtualbox.md

 be run on VirtualBox.
 The only requirement is that the virtual machine exposes its SSH server and provide a bash-compatible shell.

+NOTE: **Note:**
+GitLab Runner will use the `git lfs` command if [Git LFS](https://git-lfs.github.com) is installed on the virtual machine.
+Ensure Git LFS is up-to-date on any virtual machine where GitLab Runner will run using VirtualBox executor.

 ## Overview

 The project's source code is checked out to: `~/builds/<namespace>/<project-name>`.